 office space, hospitals, hotels, educational institutions, shopping

-complexes and factories continue to provide a large canvass of business
+complexes and factories continue to provide a large canvas of business

 potential.
 Your Company has become the EPC contractor of choice for

-f) Airports – Increasing passenger and cargo traffic has sustained
+f) Airports – Increasing passenger and cargo traffic over the last

-this sector, we are well-positioned for airport projects within and
+sector, we are well-positioned for airport projects within and outside

 2) Heavy Engineering & Shipbuilding -